AarniAhvonen/autonomousexcavator/README.md

 ### Programs

-In order to run a single command, run
+In order to give the excavator a single target, run
 ```
 digitally_ros_without_joystick_single_target.vi
 ```

-If you want to give the excavator a new command after the previous target has been reached, run
+If you want to give the excavator a new target position after the previous one has been reached, run
 ```
 digitally_ros_without_Joystick_multiple_targets.vi
 ```